jonasbn/Business-Tax-VAT/README.md

     si, Slovenia, 20%
     es, Spain, 16%
     se, Sweden, 25%
-    uk, United Kingdom, 20%

-If any of these rates become incorrect, or if you wish to use different rates due to the nature of the product (e.g. books are 0% VAT in the UK), then you can (locally) set the rate by assigning to
+If any of these rates become incorrect, or if you wish to use different rates due to the nature of the product (e.g. transport is 0% VAT in Austria), then you can (locally) set the rate by assigning to
 %Business::Tax::VAT::Price::RATE.  e.g.:

-    local $Business::Tax::VAT::Price::RATE{uk} = 0
+    local $Business::Tax::VAT::Price::RATE{at} = 0
-      if ($product_type eq 'book' and $country eq 'uk');
+      if ($product_type eq 'book' and $country eq 'at');

 # DYNAMICAALY ADDING A COUNTRY